dawidkotarba/interview_questions/java.md

 - final, finalize, finally
 - When final is not going to be executed?
 - Boxing, Unboxing, Autoboxing - performance implications
-- Try-with-resources in Java7
+- What is try-with-resources in Java7?
-- What does it mean that a stream is lazy?
+- What does it mean that a stream from Java8 is lazy?
 - Clone in Java (Cloneable interface, clone() method)
 - How to serialize object in Java?
 What is versionUID?
 - What is "transient" keyword?
 - Can Java return a covariant type?
+- String interning in Java. intern() method
+- How many compilers are there in the JDK distribution?

 ## Generics
 - What is type erasure?